kesavanm/handy-tools/config-rc/Customize-Gnome.md

 ### Cairo clock
 Is your desk missing the fancy clock?
 Get that \`radium\` `Cairo clock` and ensure it stick to the right position every time you login. `~/.cairo-clockrc` is your friend.
 Feel free to ignore the Do not edit warning , but sure about what you're doing.

+### Albert
+One of the keyboard launcher, `Albert` is good choice for both Gnome/KDE.
+With Albert's fizzy-finding for anything, you need from the device, just matter of seconds.